 Most children can brush their own teeth with parental supervision once they are able to dress themselves.
 It’s a good idea to show them how you brush your own teeth and get them to copy.
 We usually recommend that you keep supervising your child’s brushing and flossing until they reach the age of 10, even if it’s just as a friendly voice in the bathroom to brush the bits at the back that they may have forgotten about.

 7. What happens if my child has tooth decay?

-Back in 2015, we blogged about the fact that children’s teeth are now at crisis point with 26,000 children in 2014 being referred to hospital because of tooth decay.
+Back in 2015, we blogged about the fact that children’s teeth are now at a crisis point with 26,000 children in 2014 being referred to the hospital because of tooth decay.